 As you will have seen though, not all causes of gagging are significant, whereas others may need immediate veterinarian intervention.

-However, if you observe your cat gagging, or your Maine Coon displays any signs of respiratory distress, or you suspect they may have swallowed or ingested a foreign object, seek emergency veterinary care immediately.
+However, if you observe your cat gagging, your Maine Coon displays any signs of respiratory distress, or you suspect they may have swallowed or ingested a foreign object, seek emergency veterinary care immediately.